ArrayList.BinarySearch Method (Object, IComparer)

 The comparer customizes how the elements are compared.
 For example, you can use a CaseInsensitiveComparer instance as the comparer to perform case-insensitive string searches.

 If comparer is provided, the elements of the ArrayList are compared to the specified value using the specified IComparer implementation.
-The elements of the ArrayList must already be sorted in increasing value according to the sort order defined by comparer; otherwise, the result might be incorrect.
+If the ArrayList is not already sorted according to the sort order defined by comparer, the result might be incorrect.

-Comparing null with any type is allowed and does not generate an exception when using IComparable.
-When sorting, null is considered to be less than any other object.
+Comparing a null reference (Nothing) with any type is allowed and does not generate an exception when using IComparable.
+When sorting, a null reference (Nothing) is considered to be less than any other object.

 If the ArrayList contains more than one element with the same value, the method returns only one of the occurrences, and it might return any one of the occurrences, not necessarily the first one.